seanfreaney/free-golf-coach/README.md

 ### Navbar
 - __Navigation Bar__

   - Responsive navbar has been included on all three pages.
-Includes linke to Logo, Home, Long Game and Short Game pages.
+Includes links to Logo, Home, Long Game and Short Game pages.
   - Bottom border to show user their current location in the site.
-  - Dropdown menu for smaller screns.
+  - Dropdown menu for smaller screens.

-### Homepage Image
+### Home Page Image
-- __Homepage Image__
+- __Home Page Image__

   - Image of golfer at the top of their follow-through with a scenic background.
 Found on www.freepik.com.
   - Responsive textbox overlay.
 Opacity used for contrast while not disturbing the image